Your Complete Estate Planning Checklist

 3. Consider Life Insurance

-For many of us, myself included, life insurance is a critical element of our estate plan.
+For many of us, life insurance is a critical element of our estate plan.
 Having a life insurance policy in place can help provide financial security for those most dependent on you.
 There are a host of good reasons to consider life insurance:

 • Income replacement.
 In the event of your death, life insurance proceeds can be a vital funding source to replace your income, pay off the mortgage, or fund your children’s education.